CodeMustafa/GoWebTemplate/README.md

-# A basic Go stucture template
+# A basic Go structure template
 A basic project structure for golang web applications.

 ### Project tree: